 SUCAB works with the School’s Public Engagement Facilitator, creating guidance and resources to further support service user and carer involvement across the School.

-Senior Lecturer in Education Development in the Health Services Research and Management (HSRM) division.
+Raf Benato is Senior Lecturer in Education Development in the Health Services Research and Management (HSRM) division.
 Rafs main areas of teaching include the implementation of educational theory into clinical practice, migration and health, public health and primary care policy and LGBTI health.
 Raf is the divisional Lead for Teaching Excellence and is committed to incorporating the views of service users and carers into educational programmes at all levels.

 Naj gained a Health and Social Care qualification in 2012 and works as a support worker in the health and social care sector.
 She has one child; what she found difficult when she was going through her pregnancy was there was not enough midwife support and now her son is 3½ with a speech delay and she is liaising with her GP and Speech Therapist.
 She enjoys SUCAB very much and hopes to contribute a lot in the near future.
 She also enjoy the discussion and coming up with ideas and projects.

 John is a stroke survivor, having had several strokes and transient ischaemic attacks.
 He has been in hospital many times over several years and accumulated extensive experience of both the NHS and overseas hospitals.

 Following his most recent stroke, John was without physiotherapist or speech and language therapist for around eight weeks – “community care was very slow to be organised.”

 He had been working, managing a youth and community centre, but his workplace was not supportive and John no longer works.

 Sue suffered a severe traumatic brain injury (TBI) following a cycling accident in 2011.
 She completely lost the ability to speak, lost the use of her right arm and partially lost the use of her right leg.
 She was also on oxygen as her body had forgotten how to breathe.